pathexplorer/Save_chats_from_web_gemini/README.md

 6. Paste code to console
 7. Press the floating blue button "Export gemini Chat"
 8. Ready, you have .md file in your Download page

+Current pitfalls:
+- does not support saving image attachments in the questions